albchia/Wine-Festival-Schedule/README.md

 A simple webpage using wthin HTML and CSS to display a table to the attendees of the event schedule.

-# Fashion Blog Project

-A very simple website -a Fashion Blog- initially built only within HTML.

 This is one of the projects I realized during the Codecademy Course "Intro to HTML".

 [See full project](https://albchia.github.io/Fashion-Blog-Project/)